Localizing Persona Representations in LLMs: Localization of Persona Representations

-Let an LLM encode a statement $X_m$ at a layer into an activation vector $e_m$.
-For instance, $e_m$ could be the \cls token embedding vector at the last layer of a \Llamainstructs\ model that takes as input the statement $X_m :$ ``I believe strongly in family values and traditions'', which is a \matchingbehavior\ for the \cons\ dimension.
 Each activation vector $e_m$ consists of $J$ activation units $e_{mj}$.
 The positions in this activation vector form the set of $O = \{O_1 \cdots O_J\}$ elements.
 Thus, $J$ is the dimensionality of the embedding space, e.g., for \Llamainstructs, $J=4096$ (see \Section~\ref{sec:llms}).
 Consider a set of statements from a given persona dataset (e.g., \consc), denoted as $X = \{X_1, \dots, X_{M}\}$.
 Let $X_S \subseteq X$ and $O_S \subseteq O$, then we define a subset as $S = X_S\times O_S$.
 We call this a subset of sentences and activations.
 Our goal is to find the most persona-specific subset.
 To do this, we use a score function $F(S)$, which quantifies the anomalousness of a subset $S$.
 For instance, given the \cons\ dataset, the scoring function $F(S')$ with $S'= \{X_m\} \times \{O_j\}$ measures how divergent the \cls token representation of a sentence $X_m$, is at a given embedding position $O_j$, compared to the \cls token representations of all other sentences that are labeled \matchingbehavior.
 Thus, \DeepScan\ seeks to find the most salient subset of activations: $S^{*}=\arg \max _{S} F(S)$.
-To efficiently search for this subset \DeepScan\ uses non-parametric scan statistics (NPSS)~\cite{mcfowland2013subsetscan}.
-There are three steps to using NPSS on the LLM's activation vectors: \begin{enumerate} \item \textbf{Expectation}: Forming a distribution of ``expected'' values at each position $O_j$ of the activation vector.
-We call this expectation our null hypothesis $H_0$.
-For instance, we generate the expected distribution over the set of embedding vectors corresponding to \notmatchingbehavior\ sentences. \item \textbf{Comparison}: Comparison of embeddings of test set sentences against our expectation $H_0$.
-The test set may contain statements from the same distribution as $H_0$ (e.g., \notmatchingbehavior) and from the alternative hypothesis $H_1$ (e.g, \matchingbehavior), which is the hypothesis we are interested in localizing.
-For each test activation $e_{mj}$, corresponding to a test sentence $X_m$ and activation position $O_j$, we compute an empirical $p$-value.
-This is defined as the fraction of embeddings from $H_0$ (Step 1) that exceed the activation value $e_{mj}$.
+To efficiently search for this subset, \DeepScan\ uses non-parametric scan statistics (NPSS)~\cite{mcfowland2013subsetscan}.